runwiththerhythm/growing-guide/README.md

 - A full list of [Features](#features) can be viewed in detail below.

 ##### Content Requirements
+- Icons for plants.
-- Plant data: name, type, sowing months, harvest months, companions, avoids.
+- Plant data: name, type, sowing months, harvest months, companions, plants to avoid.
 - Navigation accessibility for all screen sizes.
 - Resource links and categories.